MaxHalford/xam/docs/feature-extraction.md

 ## Cyclic features

 Day of week, hours, minutes, are cyclic ordinal features; cosine and sine transforms should be used to express the cycle.
-See [this StackEchange discussion](https://datascience.stackexchange.com/questions/5990/what-is-a-good-way-to-transform-cyclic-ordinal-attributes).
+See [this StackEchange discussion](https://datascience.stackexchange.com/questions/5990/what-is-a-good-way-to-transform-cyclic-ordinal-attributes) and [this r/learnmachinelearning thread answer](https://www.reddit.com/r/learnmachinelearning/comments/9yg4sa/one_hot_encoding_should_i_split_feature_into_as/ea16yln/).
 This transformer returns an array with twice as many columns as the input array; the first columns are the cosine transforms and the last columns are the sine transforms.

 ```python
 >>> import numpy as np